willthefirst/vscode-calisthentics/README.md

 # vs-code calisthenics

-A bunch of exerices to teach you how to use VSCode trickery.
+A bunch of exercises to teach you how to use VSCode trickery.

 ## Motivation